scutlinlab/DeepDE/README.md

 # DeepDE

+DeepDE is a deep learning-driven framework for protein engineering that integrates supervised, unsupervised, and weak-positive-only learning strategies to guide mutagenesis and accelerate functional optimization.
+It is designed to address key challenges in the vast combinatorial space of protein sequence variation, especially for triple mutant exploration.
+🚀 Key Features
+Triple-mutation design with a fixed mutation radius of 3, expanding the search space to over 10¹⁰ variants.
+Two complementary design modes:
+DM (Direct Prediction): Direct inference of beneficial triple mutants.
+SM (Screening-guided Mutagenesis): Predictive identification of triple mutation sites, followed by targeted experimental library construction.
+Iterative training and evolution cycles, mimicking directed evolution but enhanced by machine learning.
+Experimental validation using avGFP as a model system, achieving up to 74.3-fold improvement in activity within 4 rounds, surpassing benchmarks like sfGFP.
+🎯 Why DeepDE?
+Classical directed evolution is labor-intensive and slow.
+Existing AI-guided approaches often lack iterative design capabilities and robust experimental validation.
+DeepDE overcomes both limitations by:
+Incorporating data-efficient supervised learning (starting from only 1,000 single/double mutants).
+Enabling generalization beyond training distribution.
+Integrating mutational screening with model-based prediction in an iterative framework.
+📈 Notable Results
+Path III (SM-only strategy) showed the most consistent and effective optimization trajectory.
+Outperformed state-of-the-art protein engineering algorithms like Low-N and EVOLVEpro.
+Demonstrated capability to generalize and improve from limited data across multiple design cycles.

 Inspired by classic directed protein evolution, we developed DeepDE, a protocol for deep learning-guided protein evolution.
 DeepDE incorporates three deep learning components (unsupervised, weak-positive only, and supervised learning) from the low-N algorithm.
 Key features of this approach include: 1) Expanding the supervised training dataset to 1,000 single or double mutants from the Sarkisyan dataset, using a 1/9 split setting.
 2) Limiting the mutation radius to three, reducing computational workload and enabling the use of a standard mutagenesis kit to explore alternative triple mutants.
 3) Implementing an iterative design cycle over five rounds.